-This brief discussion on Byzantine food, far from in-depth, is designed to give some background to Greek and Turkish food.
+This brief discussion on Byzantine food, far from in-depth, is designed to give some background to what is now classed as Greek and Turkish food.

-Byzantium, later named Constantinopole, was a city on a peninsula, surrounded by water on three sides.
-The citizens called themselves Romans, not Greeks.
+Byzantium, later named Constantinopole (in modern times: Istanbul), was a city on a peninsula, surrounded by water on three sides.
+It’s important to be clear that the citizens called themselves Romans, not Greeks, and saw themselves as the surviving half of the Roman Empire.

 The bleak years of the Middle Ages only happened in Europe; wealth, luxury, learning and knowledge continued on in Constantinopole.
 It was the Byzantine doctor Anthimus who wrote the last cookbook to come out of the Western Roman Empire, shortly after 500 AD.